1979 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1979 Half Dollar Value Guides

-- 1979 (No Mint Mark) – Philadelphia Mint circulation issue with the highest mintage numbers
+- 1979 (No Mint Mark) — Philadelphia Mint circulation issue; highest mintage of all four types and the last Philadelphia half dollar ever struck without a “P” mint mark

-- 1979-S Type 1 (San Francisco Mint) – Proof coin with a filled, blob-like “S” mint mark, more common
+- 1979-S Type 1 (Filled S) — San Francisco Mint proof only; features a filled, blob-like “S” mint mark; the more common of the two proof varieties

 1979 No Mint Mark Half Dollar Value